superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 $h_i^{(k)} = \sigma(W (h_i^{(k-1)} + \underset{j \in \mathcal{N}(i)}{\Sigma}h_j^{(k-1)}))$

 Here $\sigma$ is a nonlinear activation function, $W^{(k)}$ is a learnable parameter of layer $k$, and $\mathcal{N}(i)$ is the set of neighboring nodes of node $i$.
 As in traditional Neural Networks, we can stack multiple GNN layers.
 The resulting multi-layer GNN will have a wider receptive field.
-That is, it will be able to consider information from bigger distances thanks to the recursive neighborhood aggregation.
+That is, it will be able to consider information from bigger distances, thanks to the recursive neighborhood aggregation.

-To **learn the model parameters**, the authors suggest two approaches:
+To **learn the model parameters**, the [GraphSAGE authors](https://proceedings.neurips.cc/paper_files/paper/2017/file/5dd9db5e033da9c6fb5ba83c7a7ebea9-Paper.pdf) suggest two approaches:
 1. If we are dealing with a supervised setting, we can train the network similar to how we train a conventional NN for the supervised task (for example, using Cross Entropy for classification or Mean Squared Error for regression).
 2. If we only have access to the graph itself, we can approach model training as an unsupervised task, where the goal is to predict the presence of the edges in the graph based on the node embeddings.
 In this case, the link probabilities are defined as $P(j \in \mathcal{N}(i)) \approx \sigma(h_i^Th_j)$.
 The loss function is the Negative Log Likelihood of the presence of the edge and $P$.